main235081/coffee-shop-recipes/syrups/simple.md

 ### Step 1

 - Combine sugar and water in a small saucepan over medium-high heat.
+Ensure not to heat the pan really high.

 ### Step 2